-My colleague, Jim White, a mathematics teacher when I served as a school counselor ultimately convinced me to put my memoirs into print after listening to me and prodding me for several years for my stories of my WWII episodes.
-We spent many hours talking about what I saw in WWII and Korea in his office as an administrator shortly before his retirement, and both in his and my home.
+My colleague, Jim White, a mathematics teacher when I served as a school counselor ultimately convinced me to put my memoirs into print after listening to me and prodding me for my stories of my WWII episodes.
+We spent many hours talking about what I saw in WWII and Korea in his office as an administrator shortly before his retirement, and both his and my home.
 You will not find a truer friend than Jim.